Welcome to Grafham Water Sailability

 A friendly, inclusive, sailing club for adults of all ages with a range of different disabilities.

 We are an enthusiastic group of sailors who, with the help of our fantastic volunteers enjoy relaxed and leisurely group or solo sailing, and competitive sailing.
 All at your own pace with as much or as little assistance as you need.
 We have a Clubhouse with refreshments, indoor and outdoor seating, a changing area and toilet.
 You can also borrow waterproofs and lifejackets.

-Interested?: We welcome new members, email: firstname.lastname@example.org for further information or to arrange a visit and a free trial sail on a Thursday afternoon (April to October only and subject to weather/covid restrictions).
+Interested?: We welcome new members, you don't need to have any sailing experience, email: firstname.lastname@example.org for further information or to arrange a visit and a free trial sail on a Thursday afternoon (April to October only and subject to weather/covid restrictions).
 New volunteers are also very welcome.